gifis263/convert-to-gif/README.md

 # convert-to-gif
-this local app can convert videos to gif files
+this local site can convert videos to gif files